- Fax number

 - I need a copy of a document or a form.
 Who do I contact?

 For your convenience, many of the HR forms and documents are available on the intranet in a portable data file (PDF) format or in an electronic format you can complete electronically.
-Please login to Cspace to see our Forms page.
+Please visit our Forms page on Carrefour.

 If you require paper copies of documents or forms, please call the department receptionist at 3666.